scalar-labs/scalar-terraform/docs/CloudPermissions.md

-# Setting Cloud Permissions for scalar-terraform
+# Restricting Cloud Privileges for scalar-terraform

-This guide explains the privileges for users to run scalar-terraform to deploy resources to the cloud.
+This guide explains how to restrict privileges for running scalar-terraform.

-In general, users who have policies or roles with higher enough privileges, such as the `*FullAccess` actions on AWS or the `Contributor` role on Azure, can deploy resources with scalar-terraform without problems.
-But for more secure use, you can create a dedicated user and give it limited privileges.
+In general from security perspective, it is better to assign restricted privileges to users not to make them able to do operations that they are not supposed to do.

 ## AWS